CRC TV is available 24 hours a day every day to more than 250,000 households in Wake, Franklin and Harnett Counties.

 Monday through Friday – 2:30 a.m; 2 & 11 p.m.; Saturday – 8:40 a.m. & 7:30 p.m.; Sunday – 8 a.m. & 3 & 11 p.m.

 - Saint Augustine’s students promoting Raleigh nonprofits

-- NC State programs on entrepreneurship and diversity
+- NC State programs on cultural and language diversity

 - Mini documentaries from students and community groups

 - Live meetings of the Wake County Commissioners

 - Student-produced public affairs programs from Shaw University

 - Meredith College renowned guest speakers